 UVB and Psoriasis

-Ultraviolet B (UVB) phototherapy is one of the options for psoriasis treatment.
-UVB is light with a short wavelength that is absorbed in the skin's epidermis.
-An artificial source can be used to treat mild and moderate psoriasis.
-UVB phototherapy is separated into two different types: broadband and narrowband UVB.
-After the patient has had several close-together treatments with UVB, and psoriasis symptoms have improved somewhat, a maintenance treatment once a week may be all that is necessary.
+Ultraviolet B (UVB) is light with a short wavelength that is absorbed in the skin's epidermis.
+An artificial source can be used to treat mild and moderate cases of psoriasis.
+After the patient has had several close-together treatments with UVB, and symptoms have improved somewhat, a maintenance treatment once a week may be all that is necessary.

 Psoriasis treatment is usually based on: